 - Does your resume allow the recruiter to get an accurate picture of you

 - Does your resume show you in the best possible light?

 - Is your resume tailored to the consulting industry and the employer at hand?

 We can help you with this!

 We have created a guide including a consulting resume template on exactly these topics to make sure that your application hits all the important areas needed to move through the screening stage quickly.
-We discuss the research you would need to make, the content that you should present (including ready-to-use phrases and content needed to pass the pre-screening), formatting (including a consulting resume template), as well as common dos and don’ts.
+We discuss the research you would need to make, the content that you should present (including ready-to-use phrases and content needed to pass the pre-screening), formatting (including a consulting resume template, consulting resume McKinsey style, consulting resume Bain), as well as common dos and don’ts.
+We also offer successful cover letter examples.
 Read more about it here.